 - Network Virtualization: When you use hybrid network resources, your network is composed of both physical hardware and virtual machines.
 The network is managed through software switches.

 Benefits of Virtualization

 The benefits of virtualization are both significant and numerous.

-- Hardware Optimization: Rather than use three different servers for various software and applications, one piece of hardware can act as three different machines to handle them all.
+- Hardware Functionality: Rather than using three different servers for various software and applications, one piece of hardware can act as three different machines to handle them all.
 One machine operating at 90% capacity is more efficient than three pieces of hardware running at 30% capacity.
-This frees up the other two for different uses or can reduce maintenance and cooling costs.
-Additionally, you can also provide hardware redundancy across those same three servers if needed.
+Additionally, you can also provide hardware redundancy across multiple servers for testing or as a backup server.

-- Disaster Recovery: The virtual machines, though they act like real machines, are simply files on your host server.
+- Disaster Recovery: The virtual machines are like physical environments, except they also act as storage devices.
 This means that the entire virtual machine can be backed up, from data to installed programs to the operating system itself.
 This can also lead to faster restore times in the case of a disaster.